 We are a grassroots action group working to build a sustainable and resilient Albuquerque.
 We are kicking the fossil fuel habit as individuals, neighborhoods, and as a city.
-We are relocalizing our food, education, products, and jobs, which lowers the cost of living and improves our health and community spirit.
-Together, we are capable of coping with the economic and ecological crises that are already happening as we become interdependent yet self-reliant.
+We are relocalizing our food, education, products, and jobs, lowering our cost of living and improving our health and community spirit.
+Together, we are capable of coping with the ecological, energy, economic, and equity crises as we become interdependent yet self-reliant.

 Join us for our monthly gatherings where we network, discuss sustainability and resilience in Albuquerque, get updates from our work groups, share food, scheme ideas, do activities, and learn something new.

 Our next gathering is a planning meeting for 2019.
 Join the Core Group for a meal and strategy session about the focus and projects for Transition ABQ in 2019.

 (SW corner of Carlisle & Comanche, map here)

 in the the Memorial Hall (smaller room on west side of courtyard).

 Potluck at 6:30, meeting 7-8:30pm.

 - Switching from monthly potluck gatherings to quarterly or semi-annual, more robust programs.